 Some times few Smart Led Strips have 4 cable where the 4th cable indicates the clock.

-This smart LEDs are connected to development boards to make amzing projects like sound and screen reactive colorful lights as we made on our previous project.
-By connecting with some pre progammed ICs or Smart Led connector you can make pattern blinking lights for decoration in parties or for Christmas.
+This smart LEDs are connected to development boards to make amazing projects like sound and screen reactive colorful lights as we made on our previous project.
+By connecting with some pre programmed ICs or Smart Led connector you can make pattern blinking lights for decoration in parties or for Christmas.